cfpb/api/index.md

 ### Overview

-Each year thousands of banks and other financial institutions report data about mortgages to the public as part of the [Home Mortgage Disclosure Act (HMDA)](http://www.consumerfinance.gov/hmda/).
+Each year thousands of banks and other financial institutions report data about mortgages to the public as part of the [Home Mortgage Disclosure Act (HMDA)](http://www.consumerfinance.gov/hmda/#video).
 This data is important because:

 - It helps show whether lenders are serving the housing needs of their communities;
 - It gives public officials insight that helps them make informed decisions about policies; and
 - It sheds light on lending patterns that could be discriminatory

-The CFPB plans to offer every year of the Loan Application Register (LAR) since 2007.
-That's about 15 to 20 million records every year from people looking to purchase a home, make home improvements, or refinance their mortgage.

-We think that you could build something really cool with it.
+The CFPB provides every year of the Loan Application Register (LAR) data since 2007.
+That adds up to about 15 to 20 million records every year, and we think that you could build something really cool with it.

 ##### Get started
 We built the API to be as self-documenting as possible, but if you find yourself overwhelmed, we organized this site into four major areas.